 The Leo Mahony Bursary is awarded annually to a masters (by research) or doctoral scholar studying in the field of national security and defence at an ACT-based university.

 The Bursary commemorates the memory and service of founding National Secretary of RUSI-A and long-time USI member and Councillor, Mr Leo Mahony.

 The Bursary comprises a one-off payment of $5000.
-Recipients are also offered Honorary Membership of the Institute for 12 months and the opportunity to publish an article about their work in the Australian Defence Force Journal.
+Recipients are also offered Honorary Membership of the Institute for 12 months and the opportunity to publish an article about their work in a reputable journal.
 The Bursary and certificate of Honorary Membership are traditionally presented at a function held by the ACT in October which is well attended by USI ACT membership and guests.